Getting started

 The library name is the same as the module name.

-Test code is found in the test
+Testbenches are found in the test

 folder of each module.